Board & Committees

 The Board of Directors is composed of up to nine individuals who bring their passion for birding and diverse life experiences to help guide ECAS’s operations and strategic initiatives.
 Individuals interested in serving in a leadership role as a Director can express their interest by sending an email to ecaudubon@gmail.com and review the position description here.

-Duke Tufty, Vice President
+Duke Tufty, President

-Duke Tufty, Vice President
+Duke Tufty, President

 Duke moved to Bend from Portland with his wife, Merrill.
 He grew up in the Midwest (South Dakota and Kansas) and migrated to the Pacific Northwest in 2000.
 He obtained a degree in Biology from the University of Kansas but ended up going to law school instead of pursuing graduate studies.
 Duke became interested in birding while taking his dog, Bodhi, out for adventures in the Portland area, most notably at the Sandy River Delta.
 He is happiest while outdoors with Merrill and Bodhi.
 He is developing his home, neighborhood, and Deschutes County lists while becoming more engaged in other birding pursuits in Central Oregon.
 He is excited about joining the ECAS Board and becoming part of the birding and conservationist community in Bend.